codepath/android_guides/Material-Design-Primer.md

 ### Change the Application Theme

-Change your application theme to extend from a `Theme.Appcompat` theme in the `values/styles.xml` file:
+Change your application theme to extend from a `Theme.AppCompat` theme in the `values/styles.xml` file:

 ```xml
 <style name="AppTheme" parent="Theme.AppCompat.Light.DarkActionBar">